Navigating Maine: Your Ultimate Guide Up The Rocky Coast

 Day 2 : Up to Portland

 Make your way down to the wharf to catch a Wine Sail.
-Sailing with Wine Wise Events is one of the most unforgettable—and delicious—ways to spend an afternoon in Portland, Maine.
+Sailing with Wine Wise is one of the most unforgettable—and delicious—ways to spend an afternoon in Portland, Maine.
 Set aboard a classic windjammer, this unique experience combines the beauty of Casco Bay with expertly curated wine and culinary pairings led by your guide and sommelier Erica Archer.
 As you glide past lighthouses, islands, and lobster boats, you’ll savor thoughtfully selected wines alongside locally inspired small plates, all while soaking up the fresh sea air and scenic views.
 It’s not just a tasting—it’s a moving feast of your senses on the water, offering a true taste of Maine in the most picturesque setting imaginable.

 Evening: Savor the delectable flavors of locally-caught seafood, including succulent Maine lobster, as you dine by the ocean’s edge.
 Try an outdoor dining experience where you can watch the fishing boats go in and out on the Working Waterfront.
 It just might be the perfect way to cap off your coastal welcome to Maine.